open-mpic/draft-mpic/draft-westerbaan-alldispatch-mpic.md

 [[ The final version of the API will use `/mpic/v1`.
 Incompatible versions of the draft will bump the `-00`. ]]

-The body of the HTTP POST is a JSON object that describs the MPIC request.
+The body of the HTTP POST is a JSON object that describes the MPIC request.
 The service will respond with a JSON object containing MPIC results.

 There are three different MPIC validation methods, described below.
 The request